Shanghai, International Settlement Zone

 The bedroom Luz and Ciara—or, under their covers here, Cayetana Smith y de Villafuerte and Josephine O’Shea—shared in this house in the former French Concession was quietly splendid.
-The building itself was classic Adriatic-area Mitteleuropan in layout with a few odd features like a rear balcony shaped like a steamer’s bridge.
+The building itself was classic Adriatic-area Mitteleuropan in layout with a few odd features like a second-story rear balcony shaped like a steamer’s bridge.
 It had been confiscated by the Shanghai Municipal Council from a wealthy Trieste-based shipping magnate of vaguely Austrian allegiances in 1917.
 The Council had brought in a local contractor to remake it, and it had been redecorated on the interior to increase its lease or sale value in roughly the way an affluent but modern-minded and somewhat Westernized Chinese would prefer.

 That meant it was a hybrid, like much of this rapaciously cosmopolitan city.
 The bed was low-slung, firm, and surrounded on three sides with elaborately carved screens of lustrous reddish wood, but with European-style sheets and duvet.
 There were Khotanese rugs in vivid colors on the tile floors, hanging painting-scrolls, and more screens lined half the walls; folding ones with scenes from court life or famous poems in polychrome lacquer, inlaid rare woods and ivory and jade, all giving off a faint odor of sandalwood.
 The furniture was recognizably dressers and tables and chairs… all subtly different from what Luz was used to and all handmade with no nails or glue holding the rare lustrous woods together, only exquisite joinery.

 They kissed when the door swung closed; it grew lingering, and then Ciara broke away with a promising smile and headed shower-ward.
 Luz caught her around the waist from behind and squeezed, which was extremely pleasant.
-Ciara was in fine shape, but her figure was an hourglass type, not the nearly androgynous up-and-down that current fashion favored and which had half the women on earth trying to look like slightly effeminate teenage boys.
+Ciara was in fine shape, but her figure was an hourglass type, not the nearly androgynous up-and-down that current fashion favored and which had half the women on earth striving to look like slightly effeminate teenage boys.

-Fashion can vete a la mierda, Luz thought, feeling that peculiar combination of excitement and contentment that only the combination of true love and wholehearted lust bred, and said aloud:
+Fashion, se puede ir a la mierda, Luz thought, feeling that peculiar combination of excitement and contentment that only the combination of true love and wholehearted lust bred, and said aloud: